-On April 4, 2016, the Company entered into an exchange agreement (the "Exchange Agreement") with Riverside, pursuant to which the Company agreed to exchange \$1.0 million of the principal amount outstanding under the Hercules Term Loan held by Riverside for a subordinated convertible promissory note in the principal amount of \$1.0 million (the "First Exchange Note") and a warrant to purchase 100,000 shares of common stock of the Company at a fixed exercise price of \$1.62 per share (the "First Exchange Warrant") (the "Exchange").
-All principal accrued under the Exchange Notes was convertible into shares of common stock at the election of the Holder at any time at a fixed conversion price of \$1.43 per share (the "Conversion Price").
-The closing stock price on April 4, 2016, was \$1.63 and a beneficial conversion feature of \$245,000 was recorded to equity and as a debt discount.
+On April 4, 2016, the Company entered into an exchange agreement (the "Exchange Agreement") with Riverside, pursuant to which the Company agreed to exchange \$1.0 million of the principal amount outstanding under the Hercules Term Loan held by Riverside for a subordinated convertible promissory note in the principal amount of \$1.0 million (the "First Exchange Note") and a warrant to purchase 8,333 shares of common stock of the Company at a fixed exercise price of \$19.44 per share (the "First Exchange Warrant") (the "Exchange").
+All principal accrued under the Exchange Notes was convertible into shares of common stock at the election of the Holder at any time at a fixed conversion price of \$17.16 per share (the "Conversion Price").
+The closing stock price on April 4, 2016, was \$19.56 and a beneficial conversion feature of \$245,000 was recorded to equity and as a debt discount.
 The warrant value of \$106,000 was recorded to equity and as a debt discount.

-In addition, pursuant to the terms and conditions of the Exchange Agreement, the Company and Riverside had the option to exchange an additional \$2.0 million of the principal amount of the Hercules Term Loan for an additional subordinated convertible promissory note in the principal amount of up to \$2.0 million and an additional warrant to purchase 100,000 shares of common stock (the "Second Exchange Warrant").
-The Exchange Agreement also provided that if the volume-weighted average price of the Company's common stock was less than the Conversion Price, the Company would issue up to an additional 150,000 shares of common stock (the "True-Up Shares") to Riverside, which was subsequently reduced to 140,000 shares of common stock.
+In addition, pursuant to the terms and conditions of the Exchange Agreement, the Company and Riverside had the option to exchange an additional \$2.0 million of the principal amount of the Hercules Term Loan for an additional subordinated convertible promissory note in the principal amount of up to \$2.0 million and an additional warrant to purchase 8,333 shares of common stock (the "Second Exchange Warrant").
+The Exchange Agreement also provided that if the volume-weighted average price of the Company's common stock was less than the Conversion Price, the Company would issue up to an additional 12,500 shares of common stock (the "True-Up Shares") to Riverside, which was subsequently reduced to 11,667 shares of common stock.

 On April 18, 2016, the Company and Riverside exercised their option to exchange an additional \$1.0 million of the principal amount of the Hercules Term Loan for an additional subordinated convertible promissory note in the principal amount of \$1.0 million (the "Second Exchange Note").
-The closing stock price on April 18, 2016, was \$2.02 and a beneficial conversion feature of \$412,000 was recorded to equity and as a debt discount.
-Additionally, on April 27, 2016, the Company and Riverside exercised their option to exchange an additional \$1.0 million of the principal amount of the Term Loan for an additional subordinated convertible promissory note in the principal amount of \$1.0 million (the "Third Exchange Note") and an additional warrant to purchase 100,000 shares of the Company's common stock at a fixed exercise price of \$1.66 per share.
+The closing stock price on April 18, 2016, was \$24.24 and a beneficial conversion feature of \$412,000 was recorded to equity and as a debt discount.
+Additionally, on April 27, 2016, the Company and Riverside exercised their option to exchange an additional \$1.0 million (the "Third Exchange Note") and an additional warrant to purchase 8,333 shares of the Company's common stock at a fixed exercise price of \$19.92 per share.
 The warrant value of \$107,000 was recorded to equity and as a debt discount.
-The closing stock price on April 27, 2016, was \$1.66 and a beneficial conversion feature of \$268,000 was recorded to equity and as a debt discount.
 Financing costs were \$267,000 and were recorded to interest expense.
 The unamortized deferred financing costs and debt discount of the Hercules Term Loan exchanged were \$244,000 at the time of the exchange and were recorded as a loss on extinguishment of debt related to the debt exchange.
-The First Exchange Note, the Second Exchange Note and the Third Exchange Note are collectively referred to herein as the "Exchange Notes."
+The First Exchange Note, the Second Exchange Note and the Third Exchange Notes."

-Pursuant to the terms of the Exchange Notes, since the volume-weighted average price of the Company's common stock was less than the Conversion Price on May 6, 2016, the Company issued an additional 140,000 shares of common stock to Riverside and recorded the value of the True-Up Shares of \$199,000 to interest expense and equity.
+Pursuant to the terms of the Exchange Notes, since the volume-weighted average price of the Company's common stock was less than the Conversion Price on May 6, 2016, the Company issued an additional 11,667 shares of common stock to Riverside and recorded the value of the True-Up Shares of \$199,000 to interest expense and equity.